VernonGrant/gnu-c-language-manual/markdown/Nested-Functions.md

 #### 22.7.3 Nested Functions

 A *nested function* is a function defined inside another function.
-The nested function's name is local to the block where it is defined.
-For example, here we define a nested function named `square`, and call it
+(The ability to do this indispensable for automatic translation of certain programming languages into C.) The nested function's name is local to the block where it is defined.
+For example, here we define a nested function named `square`, then call it twice:
-twice:

 ``` C
 foo (double a, double b)